Finger (unit)

 In medicine and related disciplines (anatomy, radiology, etc.) the fingerbreadth (literally the width of a finger) is an informal but widely used unit of measure.

 In the measurement of distilled spirits, a finger of whiskey refers to the amount of whiskey that would fill a glass to the level of one finger wrapped around the glass at the bottom.

 Another definition (from Noah Webster): "nearly an inch."

-Finger is also the name of a longer unit of length used in cloth measurement, specifically, one eighth of a yard or 41/2 inches.
+Finger is also the name of a longer unit of length, used historically in cloth measurement, to mean one eighth of a yard or 41/2 inches.
+(114.3 mm) Again, which finger and whose finger, is not defined.

-In English these units have mostly fallen out of use, apart from the common use in distilled drinks and drinking games.
+These units have no legal status but remain in use for 'rough and ready' comparisons.